wilsonify/nemo-git-integration/README.md

 # nemo-git-integration

-use git commands from nemo file explorer
+Use git commands from nemo file explorer

 Nemo is the official file manager of the Cinnamon desktop environment.